-The hardware requirements for the Sensor Cluster are low because the analyzed traffic information is preaggregated by the clustered Sensors (Flow Sensors, Packet Sensors, SNMP Sensors).
+The hardware requirements for Sensor Cluster are low because the analyzed traffic information is preaggregated by the associated Sensors (Flow Sensors, Packet Sensors or SNMP Sensors).

-It is recommended to run the Sensor Cluster on the same server with the Console.
+It is recommended to run Sensor Cluster on the Console server.

 Packet Filter Hardware Requirements